| CloserLook > John > John 11:49-57 and 12:1-11 |

 In last week’s lesson, we attended a most unusual

-Martha had been able to direct events.
+able to direct events.

-However, it was God who was directing events,
+However, it was God who was directing events, and His

-and His plan involved suffering and disillusionment.
+plan involved suffering and disillusionment.

 Lazarus must go through the suffering of death.

-And even Jesus wasn't left untouched by this
+And even Jesus wasn't left untouched by this plan.

-Every step He took in obedience to His Father's will,
+Every step He took in obedience to His Father's will

-resulted in gross misunderstanding, on the part of His friends.
+resulted in gross misunderstanding on the part of His friends.

 No, it wasn't a pretty picture, but God's plan would

-Jesus’ followers.
+followers.

 Yes, Lazarus’ resurrection would prove once and for

-all, that ---"as
+all that ---"as

 the Father hath life in himself; so hath he given to the Son to have life in